kalyannkotni/eks-with-terraform/README.md

-Assessment - 2

-Create EKS with terraform# terraform-awscp-nginx
+deploy nginx on EKS with terraform